Pharma blog

 1st Company strategy

-20% of the score is based on how their medicine-access to low- and middle-income countries are integrated into their business strategy.
+20% of the score is based on how their medicine access to low- and middle-income countries is integrated into their business strategy.
 So, is it equally part of the companies’ strategy to their other main goals that are more profitable?
-And, do they provide incentives for all layers of employees to focus on medicine-access goals?
-You can think of a bonus structure based on the number of patients that they have reached instead of the amount of revenue they’ve earned.
+And do they provide incentives for all layers of employees to focus on medicine-access goals?
+You can think of a bonus structure based on the number of patients they have reached instead of the revenue they’ve earned.

 This topic accounts for 25%.
 Here, the foundation looks at the R&D activities of the companies involved.
 It’s important that the R&D activities are also focused on diseases in less developed countries.
 But it doesn’t stop there.
-It also checks whether companies have the intention to actually produce and supply those urgently needed medicines in these countries.
+It also checks whether companies intend to produce and supply those urgently needed medicines in these countries.
 In order to stimulate a sustainable local pharma industry, companies also get rewarded for contributing to local R&D teams.

 And, last but with 55%, also the most important one: Product Delivery

-It covers a wide spectrum of topics, ranging from medicine registration to intellectual property sharing and the logistics behind the supply of medicine.
-The company has to do its best to overcome any local barriers in providing these hard-to-reach markets.
+It covers a wide spectrum of topics, ranging from medicine registration to intellectual property sharing and the logistics behind the medicine supply.
+The company must do its best to overcome local barriers in providing these hard-to-reach markets.
 It’s not only about the physical availability of the medicines but also about the pricing so it’s affordable for the local population.

 Who is the winner?